SeasoulChris/apollo/README.md

      statements.
    * Each section should be in alphabetical order.

+1. Always try to use **absolute file paths**, as apollo-fuel integrates multiple upstream environments which have their own well-known working directories, such as `/apollo`, `/mnt/bos`, `/opt/spark/work-dir`, etc. To avoid relative path mistakes, we enforce providing absolute file paths whenever possible.
 1. File and folder name convention: **lower_case_with_underscores** if it's importable, otherwise **lower-case-with-dash**.
 So all main pipeline jobs should be **dash** style.